 Select the Port Number that the Console, PON (reserved) and Modem is connected to on the rear of the SN9108CO / SN9116CO.
+By default, the Port Number of the SN9108CO / SN9116CO's Console Port is disabled.

 Enable Dial Back

 When you enable Out of Band Access, the Enable Dial Back, and Enable Dial Out functions become available, as described in the sections that follow.
 As an added security feature, if this function is enabled, the Serial Console Server disconnects the calls that dial in to it, and dials back to one of the entries specified in the table below: